open-telemetry/opentelemetry-operator/docs/api.md

           PodMonitors to be selected for target discovery.
 This is a map of {key,value} pairs.
 Each {key,value} in the map is going to exactly match a label in a PodMonitor's meta labels.
 The requirements are ANDed.
-Empty or nil map matches all pod monitors.<br/>
+Empty map matches all pod monitors, nil selector matches no objects.<br/>
         </td>
         <td>false</td>
       </tr><tr>